peter6055/FWP-Assignment3/README.md

-***Please notes: All the crediential or password are either expired or remove from service provider.***
+***Please notes: All the credential or password are either expired or remove from service provider.***

 # Acknowledge